Edgar-Donk/tkinter.ttk.style/README.md

 ![scrollbar:components](/images/01scrollbar_components.png) ,

 we have an up and down arrow as well as a thumb component all contained in a trough.
 We have a method within the Style module whereby we can easily find out the component names and their relative positions, so there is no real reason to worry or fret about trying to remember everything in detail.

-Let us compare two diferent types of button widgets, using the script /examples/01two_buttons.py - found in the examples directory.
+Let us compare two diferent types of button widgets, using the script 01two_buttons.py - found in the examples directory.
 Running this script you will see 3 buttons, the top button is the standard tkinter, the lower two are both ttk buttons.
 All three buttons are grey but the tkinter button is paler.
 Move the cursor over all three buttons.
 The two ttk buttons lighten but the tkinter button does not react.
-Click on all three buttons, all three appear to be depressed, but the two ttk buttons show which one of the two buttons was depressed last.
-Buttons, in common with several other widgets, have what we call states, so for example when a cursor passes over the widget its state changes to active, so we have just seen how the ttk button's state interacts with its appearance.
+Click on all three buttons, all three appear to be depressed, but the two ttk buttons show which one of the two buttons was last activated.
+Buttons, in common with several other widgets, have what we call states, so for example when a cursor passes over the widget its state changes to active, so we have just seen how the ttk button's state affects its appearance.
 The actual appearance is set up by the individual style or theme.

 If we had left out the line